Engin-Boot/capture-behavior-of-a-visit-counter-parthgoyal14/needs-director.md

   Given Number of available parking slots and number of incoming visiting specialists on a particular day
   When the specialist enters the premises
-  Then increment and block the parking slot
+  Then increment and block the parking slot.